Slideshow776/Kotlin-Game-Development-with-LibGDX/chapter4/README.md

     d.
 What is the relevant backstory for the game?

     e.
-What emotional state(s) does te game try to provoke?
+What emotional state(s) does the game try to provoke?

     f.
 What makes the game fun?